MicrosoftDocs/power-automate-docs/articles/gdpr-dsr-delete-msa.md

 ### Delete Connections

 Connectors use connections to communicate with APIs and SaaS systems.
 Connections include references to the user who creates them.
-The user can delete these references at any time by follwing these steps:
+The user can delete these references at any time by following these steps:

 1. Sign into [Power Automate](https://flow.microsoft.com), select the gear icon, and then select **Connections**.